imagej/imagej.github.io/_pages/cookbook/t-functions.md

 ### SurfaceJ settings

 You can surface plot either a single frame or a movie.
-Surface rendering is a slow process so it is best to pick a frame from the movie that shows the features you’re trying to demonstrate.
+Surface rendering is a slow process so it is best to pick a frame from the movie that shows the features you're trying to demonstrate.
 Duplicate this ({% include key content='Ctrl' %}+{% include key content='D' %}) and use it as a test image to get the best settings for surface plotting your movie.

-Select the image to be rendered with the “*Source image(s)*” drop down box.
+Select the image to be rendered with the "*Source image(s)*" drop down box.

 The options with three text-entry boxes along side represent x, y and z values.

-“*Rotate(°):*” value of -20 in the first (*x*-axis) box gives a good 3D effect.
+"*Rotate(°):*" value of -20 in the first (*x*-axis) box gives a good 3D effect.
 Play with this.

-“*Scale*”.
+"*Scale*".
 Set to 0.5 to render more quickly when adjusting the settings and set to 2 or more for the final surface plotting.

-“''Aspect ''/:” Surface plot can be stretched in “height” by increasing the z-axis aspect (i.e. the third) box.
-A value of 1 is usually OK if you’ve stretched the contrast properly.
+"''Aspect ''/:" Surface plot can be stretched in "height" by increasing the z-axis aspect (i.e. the third) box.
+A value of 1 is usually OK if you've stretched the contrast properly.
 This will not affect the pseudocolor of the peaks which is determined by the pixel intensity.

-“*Index LUT*”: by default the plot will have the “spectrum” LUT.
-Change this drop-down box to “*Load custom*” and you’ll be prompted to locate a desired LUT when you start the surface-plot.
+"*Index LUT*": by default the plot will have the "spectrum" LUT.
+Change this drop-down box to "*Load custom*" and you'll be prompted to locate a desired LUT when you start the surface-plot.

-“*Gaussian Smoothing*” value of 2-4.
+"*Gaussian Smoothing*" value of 2-4.
 This slows rendering down but gives smoother surface plot.

-“*Render surface plot*”: starts surface plotting.
+"*Render surface plot*": starts surface plotting.